N-Acyl homoserine lactone: AHLs and Nitrogen Cycle

 Microbes are a key player in charge of the fate of nitrogen in soil and water.
-AHL-mediated quorum sensing has an important role in Nitrogen cycle.
+AHL-mediated quorum sensing has an important role in the nitrogen cycle.
 All nitrifying bacteria and some denitrifying bacteria use AHL as their signal molecules.
 AHLs influence the efficiency of and regulate the functions involved in nitrification and denitrification.
 Some bacterial species of ammonia-oxidizing bacteria, like Nitrosomonas europaea, Nitrosospira multiformis, Nitrosospira briensis, use C6- to C14- AHLs.
 Nitrite-oxidizing bacteria (NOB), such as Nitrobacter winogradskyi, Nitrobacter vulgaris, and Nitrospira moscoviensis, also use C8- or C10- AHLs.
 Candidatus Jettenia caeni with anaerobic ammonium oxidation (annamox) mode uses C6- and C8- AHLs.
 Moreover, Pseudomonas aeruginosa and Paracoccus denitrificans as denitrifying bacteria also use C4-HSL and C16-AHL, respectively.
 In some of the nitrifying and denitrifying bacteria like Nitrobacter hamburgensis AHLs were not found although putative AHL synthetase and receptor proteins were.